djkramnik/ui-annotations/README.md

 #### Initial

 When the extension loads, it sets the state to `initial`.
 This is the real default state of the extension.
 In this state, we listen for mousedown events, call the mysteriously named `_handleMouseWrap`, which does some housekeeping (i.e. prevents double clicks) before calling the real mousedown logic in `handleMouseDown`.
-From the mouse coordinates it finds the element that was clicked, saves it in the global variable `currEl` and switches the global state to  `naviation`.
+From the mouse coordinates it finds the element that was clicked, saves it in the global variable `currEl` and switches the global state to  `navigation`.
 A bordered rectangle is drawn over the `currEl` box on the page, and other boxes styled differently are drawn around the DOM siblings of the element.
 This is to give the user a sense of not just what they clicked, but what neighbouring dom elements are in that container.

 #### Navigation